 1. Bran Castle or (also wrongly known as) the infamous Dracula Castle

-It’s also Romania’s #1 tourist attraction and given the Dracula tag, also the most touristy.
-Closer to Brasov, the castle can also be visited on a day trip from Bucharest or Sibiu .
-We suggest hiring a local guide to help you navigate our roads and through all the tourist traps, maybe also see some local life.
+It’s also Romania’s #1 tourist attraction and given the Dracula tag, the most touristy.
+Located in Bran, the castle can be easily visited on day trips from Brasov, Bucharest and Sibiu.
+We suggest hiring a local guide to help you navigate Romania and all the 'Dracula' tourist traps so check our Bran Castle tours page to see trips we recommend with guides that will give you the real deal.

-And just in case you're wondering, seeing Peles - Brasov - Bran Castle does mean you visited Transylvania!
+And just in case you're wondering, landing in Bucharest and going on a day trip to see Peles Castle, Brasov and Bran Castle does mean you visited Transylvania!

 2. Fortified settlements part of UNESCO heritage

-With so much migration and colonisation going on in the Middle Ages, many medieval towns in Transylvania were built with defence in mind, either fortified or with a citadel nearby to take refuge in.
-Now, these well-preserved old buildings are living testimony of the fascinating and plot-twisting history Transylvania has witnessed.
+With so much migration and colonisation going on in the Middle Ages, many medieval settlements and larger towns in Transylvania were built with defence in mind, fortified or having a citadel nearby to take refuge in.
+Now, these well-preserved buildings are living testament of the fascinating and plot-twisting history Transylvania has witnessed - there are over than 150 fortified constructions in the area!

-Besides being very old, they also preserve our local culture and ancestors’ way of life as if in a time bubble.
-You will literally make a trip back in time, especially if you visit the villages, spend 1 night and see local life.
-Brasov or Sibiu are good base camps to explore the area.
+But besides being incredibly old, these medieval-styled villages preserve our local rural culture and ancestors’ way of life as if in a time bubble.
+You will literally make a trip 100 years back in time if you go see them or choose to spend 1 night here.
+Brasov or Sibiu are good base camps to explore the area and this is where most of our historic tours start from.

 3. The most authentic Romanian castle - Corvin (Hunyadi) Castle

-Time for another castle.
+Time for another castle - one of our favourites!
 A strong contender to Bran, Corvin (Hunyadi) Castle is a splendid gothic-meets-renaissance historic attraction which preserves its authentic medieval feeling.

 Built in the 15th century as a fortified residence for a regional ruling dynasty, there is much Transylvanian history to be learned here (on a different plot than at Bran).
 There are also some legends about the family’s seal and symbol of the castle - a raven, Corvus in Latin, with a golden ring in his beak.
 It’s better than any ‘Dracula’ crap you’ll here, trust us.